-While there is extensive clinical trial data to back the benefits of melanotan 1, not all researchers might be clear on the proper melanotan 1 dosage to administer to test subjects.
+While there is extensive data to back the benefits of melanotan 1, not all researchers might be clear on the proper melanotan 1 dosage.

 What is Melanotan 1?